ashok159/Expense_Tracker/README.md

 # Budget Tracker

-Introducing "Budget Master," a powerful budget tracking application built using Dart and the Flutter framework.
+Introducing "Budget Tracker", a powerful budget tracking application built using Dart and the Flutter framework.
 This user-friendly app empowers you to take control of your finances and manage your expenses effortlessly.

 ## Technology:
 - Frontend: Dart + Flutter